Himesh021/LLDPractice/docs/RESEARCH.md

 The MVP proves the loop end-to-end.
 It does not add accounts, real-time collaboration, or a custom model.

+## Early evaluator validation

+The evaluation approach was tested using three intentionally different Parking Lot submissions:

+- A minimal design with limited structure.
+- A keyword-heavy design containing many pattern names but limited supporting evidence.
+- A stronger design with explicit responsibilities, relationships, interfaces, and variation points.

+The keyword-heavy submission did not score higher simply because it contained more pattern names.
+This supported the product decision to make requirement coverage, responsibilities, relationships, and design evidence part of the evaluation rather than relying on keyword matching alone.

 ## Key product decisions

 | Decision | Rationale |